-- 3. Read the Welcome screen and click Next. - 4.
-On the Interstage Business Process Manager Installation Directory screen, specify a directory where the Interstage BPM software is to be installed.
+- 4. Read the Welcome screen and click Next. - 5.
+On the Interstage Business Process Manager Installation Directory screen, specify an installation directory.
 Accept the default or click Browse and navigate to a directory of your choice.

 Default on Windows: C:\Fujitsu\InterstageBPM